AI Strategy for CTOs

 Experimenting more needs to have process.
 One suitable process, depending on the size of your company, is to produce one Prototype per day.
 Prototypes are for playing around and finding out if an idea makes sense.
 People can take a look at the prototype and discuss it.

 From the prototypes, find the one that has the highest potential.
 Once a week create an MVP from that prototype.
-The MVP is there to show it to customers and discuss it with customers, find out it they need it.
+The MVP is there to show it to customers and discuss it with customers, find out it they need it (not want it).

 AI needs more guardrails